Excel Formula To Calculate Time Worked

 Formula to Calculate Overtime in Excel

-This formula basically extracts that extra hours after subtracting time in from the time out in the Excel timesheet.
+This formula basically extracts the extra hours after subtracting time in from time out.

-Read More: Excel Formula for Overtime over 40 Hours [with Free Template]
+Read More: Excel Formula for Overtime over 8 Hours

 How to Calculate Hours Worked in Excel Using 24-Hour Clock